20k-ultra/areweflatyet.ca/README.md

 t = thetas(dy, dx)

 # Convert to degrees
-slope = t * 180 / Pi
+angle = t * 180 / Pi
 ```

-These slopes are calculated for 10 days, each time moving the start one day older.
-These slopes were then averaged.
-I did this because taking a single slope was really sensitive to just 1 slope so averaging over a 10 day spread provided a more consistent slope.
+These angles are calculated for 10 days, each time moving the start one day older.
+These angles were then averaged.
+I did this because taking a single angle was really sensitive to just 1 angle so averaging over a 10 day spread provided a more consistent angle.

 ### **How does it work ?**